Changes & Challenges (1890s): Utah Becomes a State

 Interest Approach – Engagement

-- View the Agriculture in the 1890s section of the Changes and Challenges multimedia program with your students.
+- View the The Era of Self-Sufficiency (1845-1880s)on the Changes and Challenges interactive timeline with your students.

 - Share the Dry-Farming in a Nutshell excerpt with students.